rybeiro/crypto_app/ruby_on_rails.md

 c.save!
 ```

-> O símbolo de ! força a exibição de um erro
+> O símbolo de ! força a exibição das exceptions

 ## VIEW